mattwalmsley/financial-modelling/quantitative/documentation/programming/python_basics.md

 #### Accessing Private Attributes

 Private attributes cannot be directly accessed from outside the class.
-However, Python allows you to access private attributes using a **name-mangling** mechanism:
+However, Python allows access to private attributes using a **name-mangling** mechanism:

 ```python
 print(person._Person__age)  # Output: 30